PLANE WALL by David T. Waller & John R. Waller

 Artist in Residence Winter 2017 Spring 2018

-Rebekah will be working with parents involved with our resident charity Barnet Home-Start.
+Rebekah worked with parents who are involved with our resident charity Barnet Home-Start.

 Rebekah Dean is a neurodivergent thinker and a live and visual artist